tcxcx/bakery-django-htmx/README.md

 # The Bakery App

-An app to manage bakery recipes and supplies.
+An internal application for a bakery to manage recipes and calculate the cost of production of each product.
+This app is designed for internal use, and user accounts are managed directly by the system administrator.

 ## Start Local Environment